Pradumnasaraf/DevOps/docs/linux/introduction.md

 The Linux file system is the way that the operating system organizes and stores files and directories on a computer's hard drive or other storage devices.
 It consists of a hierarchical structure where files and directories are arranged in a tree-like format starting from the root directory (represented by "/").
 Each file and directory has a unique location within the file system hierarchy, and these locations can be referred to using a path similar to how file paths work in other operating systems.

-There are several types of file systems available for use in Linux including below:
+There are several file systems commonly used with Linux, including:

 - Ext4: This is the most widely used file system in Linux and it is known for its high performance, reliability, and scalability.
 It is a journaling file system meaning that it keeps track of changes made to the file system in a log that helps to ensure that data is not lost in the event of a system failure.